Where Do YIHS College Graduates Go? Everywhere!

 One of the most enjoyable parts of the college preparation process at Youth Initiative High School are the college tours taken in the 11th and 12th grade.

-Each year the junior and senior classes embark on a week-long trip around the upper Midwest, visiting an eclectic sampling of post-secondary institutions.
+Each year the junior class embarks on a week-long trip around the upper Midwest, visiting an eclectic sampling of post-secondary institutions.
 Touring institutions as varied as the large and diverse University of Wisconsin-Madison; small, private, Cornell College in Iowa; and the more specialized American Academy of Art in Chicago allow students to get a feel for the multitude of options they have after high school.
 Many students point to the college tour as making the prospect of college real to them and helping clarify their thoughts about what they might like to do after high school.
+Seniors, with the help of the college counselor, create an individualized college tour.

 Post-Secondary Counseling For Students